temirov/ctx/README.md

 Downstream tools can rebuild aggregated views (trees, summaries, token counts) by consuming the event feed, and the CLI no longer buffers entire directory trees before producing output.

+All renderers consume the same event stream; JSON and XML remain schema-compatible with their legacy batch outputs while raw preserves the human-readable format.

 Run the streaming regression tests with:

 ```bash